awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

      }
     }

- **Note** - In this example, the user credentials to log into the application are user/password.
+**Note**: In this example, the user credentials to log into the application are **user** and **password**.

-#### Create the SecuringWebApplication and WebSecurityConfig classes
+#### To create the SecuringWebApplication and WebSecurityConfig classes

 1. Create the **com.aws.securingweb** package.
-2. Create the **SecuringWebApplication** class in this package and paste the code into it.
+2. Create the **SecuringWebApplication** class and paste the code into it.
-3. Create the **WebSecurityConfig** class in this package and paste the code into it.
+3. Create the **WebSecurityConfig** class and paste the code into it.

-## Create the main controller class
+### Create the main controller class

-Within the **com.aws.securingweb** package, create the controller class named **MainController**.
-This class is responsible for handling the HTTP Requests.
-For example, if a POST operation is made by the view, the **MainController** handles the request and returns a data set that is displayed in the view.
-In this example, the data set is obtained from the MySQL database located in the AWS Cloud.
+In the **com.aws.securingweb** package, create the controller class named **MainController**.
+This class handles the HTTP requests.
+For example, when a POST operation is made, the **MainController** handles the request and returns a dataset that is displayed in the view.
+The dataset is obtained from the MySQL database located in the AWS Cloud.

-**NOTE**: In this application, the **XMLHttpRequest** object's **send()** method is used to invoke controller methods.
+**Note**: In this application, the **XMLHttpRequest** object's **send()** method is used to invoke controller methods.
 The syntax of the this method is shown later in this document.

 #### MainController class